josha5/Bamazon/README.md

-# Bamazon description:
+# Bamazon
-Node JS application that takes in orders from customers and depletes stock from store inventory in mysql database
+Node JS application that takes in orders from customers and depletes stock from store inventory in mysql database.

-## Instructions for using BamazonCustomer.js:
-To access the mysql database containing current stock information on various items, in your terminal type the command ** bamazonCustomer.js ** to initially be shown the current stock of items and their prices in your terminal.
- You will then be asked the ID of the item you are looking to purchase as well as how many units of that product you would like to buy!
-If there is a sufficient amount of the product in stock, the total cost of the purchase will be printed to the console and the mysql database will update the quantity of that item left.
+To have access full access to bamazon please:
+* clone repo
+* run the command 'npm install'
+* Run 'ctrl + c' to exit each JS file.

+## bamazonCustomer.js Walkthrough:
+* Type bamazonCustomer.js in your terminal
+* User is shown current items and there quantities from the mysql database.
+* User is prompted to type the ID of the item they are looking to purchase.
+* Once user selects an item ID, they are then prompted to specify the quantity of the item they are looking to purchase.
+    * If a valid ID is entered and the current stock can meet the amount entered the user is shown the order total.
+    * If the purhcase is successful the amount of stock is updated in the mysql database.